 When you pull the sheet back out, it will look the same!
 But the chips will be spreadable, so spread them out over the crackers.
 Sprinkle crushed Saltine crackers, chopped nuts, crushed peppermint or chopped dried fruit over the candies and place in the refrigerator.
 Refrigerate for 30 minutes and then break into pieces.
 Eat (try to avoid eating them all in one sitting.
 OK, don't.
 I won't tell!).

 These candies would make great gifts at the holidays, whether when visiting friends and families, as a hostess gift at a party, or for those beloved family members who have everything.
-Trust me, they will be asking for Saltine crack candy for year after year.
+Trust me, they will be asking for Saltine toffee bark year after year.